AlisaUrsu/Accesa-Coding-Challenge/README.md

 To run the application:
 `mvn spring-boot:run`

 This applicatiom uses PostgreSQL.
-Here is how to set it up:
+Here is how to set it up in psql (SQL Shell):

 ![db setup](https://github.com/user-attachments/assets/21190ea7-d10b-4fb6-b435-9e96b88c2876)
 `application.properties` already includes these credentials.

-After starting the application, Swagger can be accessed at `http://localhost:8080/swagger-ui.html`.
+After starting the application, Swagger UI can be accessed at `http://localhost:8080/swagger-ui.html`.

 ## Clarifications
 Before running the application, make sure to read this section.
 ### Initial Data Import
 After setting up and running the application for the first time, you must populate the database with initial product and discount data.
 To do this, call the endpoint `POST http://localhost:8080/price-comparator/csv-import`.
 This endpoint performs the following:
 - initializes unit conversions used to compute the price per unit
-- imports product information for multiple stores and dates from predefined CSV files
+- imports product information for multiple stores and dates from the sample CSV files
 - imports discount information associated with those products
 - populates 8 tables with the extracted data (brands, categories, discounts, price_history, prodcuts, store_products, stores and units)